thejsway/thejsway/manuscript/chapter16.md

 The most common solution for reacting to key presses on a keyboard involves handling `keypress` events that happen on a web page (the DOM `body` element, which corresponds to the global variable called `document` in JavaScript).

 The following example shows in the console the character associated to a pressed key.
-Yhe character info is given by the `charCode` property of the `Event` object associated to the event.
+The character info is given by the `charCode` property of the `Event` object associated to the event.
 This property returns a numerical value (called **Unicode value**) that can be translated to a string value by the `String.FromCharCode()` method.

 ```js
 // Show the pressed character